National Weather Service: Heat Advisory now in effect through Thursday - KTSA

 SAN ANTONIO (KTSA News) — The heat advisory issued by the National Weather Service continues.

-Temperatures are expected to stay above 100 degrees through the end of the week, prompting the weather service to extend to heat advisory through Thursday.
+Temperatures are expected to stay above 100 degrees through the end of the week, prompting weather forecasters to extend to heat advisory through Thursday.

 The advisory covers portions of the Southern Rio Grande Plains, I-35 Corridor, and Coastal Plains.